Sub-Saharan Africa Program

 Strengthening public participation

-Meaningful participation in decision-making processes is a crucial component of civic space.
-ICNL supports its partners in advocating for laws and policies that ensure accessible and inclusive public participation.
+Meaningful participation in decision-making is a crucial component of civic space.

 Meeting at the African Commission on Human & Peoples' Rights

-Promoting civic space at the regional and international levels
+Promoting civic space regionally and internationally

 In 2024, our consultation on election-related challenges in Africa informed a the work of UN Special Rapporteurs and led to an increased focus on elections and civic space at the ACHPR.